MargaretSiple-NOAA/boattime/README.md

 stationdecisions/ : contains functions for determining what station should be sampled "next"

-sample_stations.R : get survey order based on decision rules and make plots historical.R : load historical cruise data for comparison Process_AK_BTS_data_all_hauls_megsie.R : process raw historical haul data (from Lewis)
+sample_stations.R : get survey order based on decision rules and make plots

+historical.R : load historical cruise data for comparison

+Process_AK_BTS_data_all_hauls_megsie.R : process raw historical haul data (from Lewis)

 ## Input
 This code is intended to work with any survey design (optimized or historical).
-For the optimized survey design part, this script draws from Zack's optimized GoA survey design, which is the full domain spatiotemporal optimization from model 11 ([Optimal_Allocation_GoA-master](https://github.com/zoyafuso-NOAA/Optimal_Allocation_GoA)).
+For the optimized survey design part, this script draws from Zack's optimized GoA survey design, which is the full domain spatiotemporal optimization ([Optimal_Allocation_GoA-master](https://github.com/zoyafuso-NOAA/Optimal_Allocation_GoA) -- make sure you have an updated copy of this dataset for running the code).

 ## Analysis flow